DSLituiev/manuallabeller/README.md

 This way you got to the server side and port forwarding has been established.
 Now you need to launch the flask server that will serve images:

-    # go to the directory with the repository and data
+    # go to the repository directory
     # within this directory run:
     bash runserver.sh